nokka/d2s/README.md

 ```

 ### 3. Skills
-Assigned skills are a `32 byte` section containing a `2 byte` header with the value `if` and `30 byte` of skill data.
+Skills are a `32 byte` section containing a `2 byte` header with the value `if` and `30 byte` of skill data.
 Each class has 30 skills available to them, so each skill get `1 byte` each.
 The tricky part about the skill mapping is that each class has a different offset into the [skill map](skills.go#L29) where their class specific skills start, and then go 30 indexes into the map.
 So for example Assassin has an offset of `251`.
 Which means Assassin skills are  between the indexes of `251` and `281` which is exactly 30 indexes.

 ##### Layout
 |  Type  | Bytes | Value                     |